sshyran/tvb-recon/README.md

 Most steps are parameter free, but a few to keep in mind

-- csd max harmonic, lmax (can just be left at default, max order possible given data)
 - subparcellation
 - number of tracks (though 10M sifted to 5M seems safe default, 100M->10M is lux)